Five ways to instantly connect with your team

-Usually when we talk about building chemistry, we’re talking about amongst the players.
-But I think it’s just as important that the team connects with the coach as well!
+Usually when we talk about building chemistry, we’re talking about cohesion amongst the players.
+But it’s just as important that the team connects with the coach.
 Let’s look at five easy ways that you can connect with your team and build great chemistry with them.

-4. Reward them for accomplishing short term goals.
-Most teams have the same big goals…but those require many little goals along the way.
+4. Reward players for accomplishing short-term goals.
+Most teams have the same big goals, but those require many little goals along the way.
 “Winning conference” or “becoming an all-American” doesn’t just happen.
 And just saying it certainly doesn’t make it happen.
 So as your team meets certain benchmarks during the season, be sure to acknowledge the effort and come up with some way to give them a pat on the back.

-5. Help with the menial tasks sometimes.
-Unfortunately, I’m like those old-school parents who say that they only had kids so that they would mow the lawn, shovel the snow, and wash the dishes.
-But even I will shag the occasional ball every now and then or help take down the nets after practice.
+5. Help with the menial tasks.
+As a coach, I will shag the occasional ball every now and then or help take down the nets after practice.
 Not too often, but enough that the team doesn’t think my hands are broken and that’s why I don’t help out.

 Give these suggestions some consideration and watch as your players gradually build more appreciation for your leadership in the program.

 Dawn Redd is the head volleyball and assistant track & field coach at Beloit College, Beloit, Wisconsin.